 The data reported in Table 1 reveals that the implementation of Mount 2 marginally improves the RTA compared to Mount 1, with the RTA improvement being more significant at lower shock acceleration levels.
-At 5 km/s2, the RTA is reduced by about 42 %, which will translate in the same percentage reduction in the RTA uncertainty contribution.
-As the shock level increase from 5 km/s2 to 40 km/s2, the RTA reduces from 1.9 % to 0.6 % using Mount 1, while the RTA reduces from 1.1 % to 0.5 % using Mount 2.
+At 5 km/s2, the RTA is reduced by about 42 %, which translates into the same percentage reduction in the RTA uncertainty contribution.
+As the shock level increases from 5 km/s2 to 40 km/s2, the RTA reduces from 1.9 % to 0.6 % using Mount 1, while the RTA reduces from 1.1 % to 0.5 % using Mount 2.
 The data reported supports the prediction of reduced TM through the novel anvil suspension design change.

-In consideration of the data reported in Table 2; similar trends in the RTA are noted between the two different mountings investigated.
+In consideration of the data reported in Table 2, similar trends in the RTA are noted between the two different mountings investigated.
 The RTA tends to reduce as the shock acceleration level increases.
-It is noted that the RTA using Mount 2 (“X” configuration) is consistently lower than when using Mount 1, with the largest reduction measured at 5 km/s2.
-One must consider the data carefully within the conditions of the data assessment.
+It is noted that the RTA using Mount 2 (‘X’ configuration) is consistently lower than when using Mount 1, with the largest reduction measured at 5 km/s2.
+However, it is necessary to consider the data carefully within the conditions of the data assessment.

-As pointed out earlier, as the shock level increases, the time difference between the Z-axis shock peak and the RTA peak increases.
-That is, the RTA peak is reached some time after the principal axis acceleration peak.
+As pointed out earlier, as the shock level increases, the time difference between the Z-axis shock peak and the RTA peak increases; that is, the RTA peak is reached some time after the principal axis acceleration peak.
 For shocks with peak acceleration levels above 10 km/s2, the RTA peak occurred after the end of the sampling time.
 The aim of the investigation was not to determine the actual peak TM, but the TM that influences the uncertainty in shock sensitivity calibration.

 Table 2.
-Relative transverse motion measurement results, at time, RTA peak.
+Relative TM measurement results at the time of the RTA peak.